ilyes-smaouii/advent_of_code_2024/README.md

 Update : got some rough idea for an even more efficient code.\
 Update : code runs a lot - a looot - faster, but result is now incorrect.\
 Update : figured it out.
 Moving on to Day 23.

+### 2025/10/15
+Took my first look at Part 1 of Day 23, and seemed pretty straightforward, so I went straight to implementing some ideas, but I didn't get it right right away, so I've gotta dig a little more.
+Assuming I chose the right approach, it shouldn't take much longer, though.